MatveyIvanov/eventscore/README.md

 -----------------------------
 * 90%+ unit-test coverage
 * e2e tests with basic flows
+* integration tests for consumer discovering, threading, multiprocessing and redis stream
 * CI for PRs, main and release branches
 * CD for release branches